gohugoio/hugo/content/tutorials/creating-a-new-theme.md

 0 pages created
 ```

-That's because Hugo doesn't count the home page, the 404 error page, or the RSS feed files as pages.
+That's because Hugo doesn't count the homepage, the 404 error page, or the RSS feed files as pages.

 ### Serve